Certificate or Diploma in Trauma Therapy

 Sarah’s professional trauma credentials include:

-Certified Clinical Trauma Professional recognised by the International Association of Trauma Professionals.
+Certified Clinical Trauma Professional awarded by the International Association of Trauma Professionals.

 Member of the UK Psychological Trauma Society (UKPTS)